-THE European Food Standards Agency (EFSA) issued a statement last week announcing that its scientists ‘cannot currently establish the safety of cannabidiol (CBD) as a novel food’.
+THE European Food Safety Authority (EFSA) issued a statement last week announcing that its scientists ‘cannot currently establish the safety of cannabidiol (CBD) as a novel food’.

 EFSA said they were effectively ‘stopping the clock’ on the 19 European novel foods applications currently under consideration until ‘many data gaps’ on the health effects of CBD in humans have been filled.